-f you’re planning electrical work in your Phoenix home — whether it’s adding a new circuit, upgrading your panel, or rewiring part of the house — one of the first questions you might have is:
+If you're planning electrical work in your Phoenix home, whether it's adding a new circuit, replacing your panel, or rewiring part of the house, one of the first questions you might have is:

 Do I need a permit for this?

-• Installing a new electrical panel or upgrading amperage
+• Installing or replacing an electrical panel or service entrance

 • Adding new circuits or rewiring existing ones